stevenbalch/iTrack/README.md

 - tcpdump `apt install tcpdump`

 ## Usage:
-*Edit iTrack.conf for customization and also make sure all file permissions are setup correctly.*
+*Edit the iTrack.conf file for customization and also make sure all file permissions are setup correctly.*

 *Run the iTrack.tcl script which will display triggered events based on BPF signatures.*